arobillard/ecommerce-pattern-library/patterns/cards/README.md

   padding: '1.5rem'
   desc: |
     The category card is used on the home page to preview the different category of products that are available.
+checkout-card:
+  width: 600
+  padding: '1.5rem'
+  desc: |
+    The product card is used for listing products for sale.
+They are linked to the products page.
 preview-card:
   width: 600
   padding: '1.5rem'